 Hungry, voracious caterpillars can be found in a wide variety of colours and sizes.
-Some feed on fruits, roots and stems, but the likes of the cabbage white butterfly, hawk moth and winter moth feed on leaves.
+Some feed on fruits, roots and stems, but the likes of the cabbage white butterfly, box tree caterpillar, hawk moth and winter moth feed on leaves.
 Although they may at first seem an attractive form of wildlife, large colonies can strip leaves bare.

 Shredded leaves caused by an infestation of caterpillars.
 In some cases, the leaves are completely decimated and the plant can die.